Integer Factorization via Tensor Network Schnorr's Sieving: Acknowledgments

 \section{Acknowledgments}

-We thank M. Ballarin, M. Di Liberto, M. Rigobello and P. Silvi for useful discussions.
+We thank M. Ballarin, M. Di Liberto, M. Rigobello, P. Silvi and E. Altelarrea-Ferr{\'e} for useful discussions.
 We thank R. Fazio, T. Osborne, M. Montangero, S. Pascazio, F. Pollmann, N. Schuch, M. Stoudenmire, F. Verstraete, and P. Zoller for feedback on our work and on the manuscript.
 We thank L. Zangrando for technical support on the computational side.

-This work is partially supported by the WCRI $-$ Quantum Computing and Simulation Center (QCSC) of Padova University, the Departments of Excellence grant 2023-2027 Quantum Frontiers and QuaSiModO, the Italian PRIN2022 project TANQU, the INFN IS-QUANTUM, the QuantERA projects TNISQ and QuantHEP, the European Union Horizon 2020 research and innovation program (Quantum Flagship - PASQuanS2, Euryqa), the European Union - NextGenerationEU project CN00000013 - Italian Research Center on HPC, Big Data and Quantum Computing, the program PON “Ricerca e Innovazione” 2014-2020 project 19-G-12542-2, the University of Bari through the 2023-UNBACLE-0244025 grant, and the German Federal Ministry of Education and Research (BMBF) via the project QRydDemo.
-We acknowledge computational resources by the Cloud Veneto, CINECA, the BwUniCluster, and by the University of Padova Strategic Research Infrastructure Grant 2017: “CAPRI: Calcolo ad Alte Prestazioni per la Ricerca e l’Innovazione”.
+This work is partially supported by the WCRI~---~Quantum Computing and Simulation Center (QCSC) of Padova University, the Departments of Excellence grant 2023-2027 Quantum Frontiers and QuaSiModO, the Italian PRIN2022 project TANQU, the INFN IS-QUANTUM, the QuantERA projects TNISQ and QuantHEP, the European Union Horizon 2020 research and innovation program (Quantum Flagship~---~PASQuanS2, Euryqa), the European Union~---~NextGenerationEU project CN00000013~---~Italian Research Center on HPC, Big Data and Quantum Computing, the program PON “Ricerca e Innovazione” 2014-2020 project 19-G-12542-2, the University of Bari through the 2023-UNBACLE-0244025 grant, and the German Federal Ministry of Education and Research (BMBF) via the project \mbox{QRydDemo}.
+We thank EuroHPC for the project \mbox{101194322~---~QEC4QEA}.
+We acknowledge computational resources from Cloud Veneto, CINECA, BwUniCluster, and the University of Padova Strategic Research Infrastructure Grant 2017: “CAPRI: Calcolo ad Alte Prestazioni per la Ricerca e l’Innovazione”.